Wednesday, February 25, 2009

 to drop through the gap that forms between your thighs when you

-sit down.
-You must do this every hour, just to reassure yourself
+sit down you must do this every hour.

 that they can still fit through, that you have not magically expanded.